anvil-works/leiningen/doc/PLUGINS.md

 ## Clojure Version

-Leiningen 2.7.0 and on uses Clojure 1.8.0.
-If you need to use a different version of Clojure from within a Leiningen plugin, you can use `eval-in-project` with a dummy project argument:
+If you need to use a specific, fixed version of Clojure from within a Leiningen plugin, you can use `eval-in-project` with a dummy project
+argument:

 ```clj
 (eval-in-project {:dependencies '[[org.clojure/clojure "1.4.0"]]}